Azimuthal asymmetries in lepton and heavy-quark pair production in UPCs: Model studies and predictions

 where $P_s(b_\sT) = {94\ {\rm fm}^2}/b_\sT^2$ is the probability of emitting one neutron from a gold nucleus.
 Note that the normalization of $P_s$ is not unique, and we followed the prescription provided in Ref.~\cite{Baur:1998ay}.
 With this, the differential cross section when at least one neutron per nucleus is emitted is given by

 Note that Eq.~\eqref{eq: UPC b-integrated formula - 0} is recovered upon inclusion of all the neutron emission channels.

 From Fig.~\ref{fig: dcs with diff GTMDs}, we see that the predictions for the normalized cross section employing the three aforementioned GTMD models with $\varepsilon = 1$ are very comparable to each other and in reasonable but not full agreement with STAR data, but we consider this sufficiently close for our purposes.
 We remark that the curves are obtained by means of Eq.~\eqref{eq: cross section UPC - XnXn channel} ($Xn Xn$ channel in UPCs) and without the inclusion of photons directly emitted by up and down quarks in the nucleons, a contribution that is negligible for UPCs.
 In Fig.~\ref{fig: dcs contributions} we examine the impact of the parameter $\varepsilon$ by considering the full feed-in case of $\varepsilon=1$ and reducing it by a factor 2, which we have found to be already enough to strongly suppress feed-in contributions from the GTMDs.
 We will see that the former choice is closest to both STAR datasets overall.
 This suggests that feed-in contributions, which are generated from $F^{\cos 2\phi_{q\Delta}}$ and $F^{\sin 2 \phi_{q\Delta}}$, are not negligible.
 The former is the primary source of this effect, while the latter is required to ensure positive cross sections at all $b_\sT$ values.
-The difference between the two $\varepsilon$ choices becomes somewhat less pronounced for the full UPC result (i.e.\ the one including the $0n0n$ channel) that is more peaked.
+The difference between the two $\varepsilon$ choices becomes somewhat less pronounced for the full UPC result (i.e.\ the one including the $0n0n$ and $0n1n$ channels) that is more peaked.
+The difference between the full UPC and $XnXn$ distributions, and in particular their peak positions, might suggest the possibility of using the latter to fix $P_s$.
+However, this involves two complications.
+The first one is the requirement of a very precise resolution in $q_\sT$, namely at the MeV order.
+Hence, we expect that experiments such as those at the LHC, which typically have a resolution of $50\textrm{-}100$~MeV, are not able to determine the peak position with sufficient precision.
+The second issue regards the uncertainties related to $b_{\rm min}$.
+In fact, changes in $b_{\rm min}$ and $P_s$ cause comparable deviations of the peak position and distribution shape.
+Thus, this will hamper the extraction of $P_s$.

 In Fig.~\ref{fig: STAR cos4phi} we show the dependence of the UPC cross section on the azimuthal angle difference $\phi_{qK}$.
 Since the various models yield highly similar results, from now on we will employ only the STARlight FF.
 The prediction curves for both $\varepsilon = 1$ and $\varepsilon = 0.5$ are compatible with STAR data, but their precision is insufficient to discriminate among them.
 We point out that our result for $\varepsilon = 1$ with the inclusion of all neutron emission channels is slightly different from the theoretical curve reported in Ref.~\cite{STAR:2019wlg} which makes use of the expressions in Ref.~\cite{Li:2019sin}.
 We identified the source of such difference with the feed-in contribution from $F^{\sin2(\phi_{qK} + \phi_{\Delta K})}$ that has to be taken into account but does not seem to have been included in that reference.